Khanhhungtran23/.Kepler-Task-Tracking-App-Server/README.md

-# Task Tracking Management App
+# .Kepler App

 ## Overview

-This Task Tracking Management App is designed to help users register, log in, manage their profiles, and track tasks efficiently.
+.Kepler - Task Tracking Management App is designed to help users register, log in, manage their profiles, and track tasks efficiently in each app in your organization.
 It is built using Node.js, Express.js, MongoDB, and JWT for authentication.
 The application provides a RESTful API to handle users and task-related actions.

 ## Features